Private Defence under the law of Torts

 Conclusion

 The general defences are given under the Law of Torts according to which a person will not be held liable for the acts done under such circumstances.
 The defences provided by the Law of Torts include Volenti non-fit injuria, Act of God, Fault of the Plaintiff, Statutory authority and private defence.
-This article talks about the defence of private defence as given under the Law of Torts.
+This article talks about the defence of private defence as given under the Law of Torts in legal studies.

 Frequently Asked Questions (FAQs)